-For all St. Luke's accounts except for services received at the following locations: Magic Valley, Jerome, Elmore, and McCall Medical Center
+For all St. Luke's accounts except for services received at the following locations: Magic Valley, Jerome, and Elmore Medical Center

 (208) 706-2333 or toll-free 1-800-342-3432.

-For accounts at all Magic Valley locations except St. Luke’s Mountain States Tumor Institute (MSTI).
-For St. Luke’s MSTI, see St. Luke's Business Office above.
+For accounts at all Magic Valley locations except St. Luke’s Cancer Institute.
+For St. Luke’s Cancer Institute, see St. Luke's Business Office above.

-For Treasure Valley, Wood River, and all St. Luke’s MSTI locations, both physician and hospital charges are on the same statement.
+For Treasure Valley, Wood River, and all St. Luke’s Cancer Institute locations, both physician and hospital charges are on the same statement.
 For other locations you’ll receive two bills – one for your physician charges and one for your hospital charges.

 For other services such as radiology or anesthesiology, you’ll receive separate statements from those providers.
 Please contact those providers directly if you have any questions about their bills.